Effective Practices

 - Recognize the value of faculty and other .
 Identify, publicize, and reward their contributions, including those related to outreach, mentoring, and engaging student communities.

 - Support in learning to become effective mentors and educators for a diverse student population.
-See the sections on Advising and Mentoring of Students and Implementing Research-Based Instructional Practices for details.
+See the sections on Advising and Mentoring of Students and Implementing Research-Based Teaching in Your Classroom for details.

 - Provide and encourage professional development opportunities for faculty and staff around career advancement, leadership, teaching, and mentoring.